 What is it?
 Beeswax is derived from honeycomb and produced by honeybees.
 It has an impressive composition with over 300 constituents, including fatty acids, esters of fatty acids, and fatty alcohols.
-Beeswax has a long history of therapeutic treatments and has been described in medicinal texts found in Egypt as well as referred to by Hippocrates to address a variety of ailments.
-Today, beeswax is a popular remedy in Ayurvedic medicine and in traditional Chinese medicine for inflammatory conditions and skin disorders.
+Beeswax has a long history of uses and has been described in medicinal texts found in Egypt as well as referred to by Hippocrates to address a variety of ailments.*

 Cornara, Laura, et al. “Therapeutic Properties of Bioactive Compounds from Different Honeybee Products.”
 Frontiers in Pharmacology, vol. 8, 2017, doi:10.3389/fphar.2017.00412.

 Fratini, Filippo, et al. “Beeswax: A Minireview of Its Antimicrobial Activity and Its Application in Medicine.”
 Asian Pacific Journal of Tropical Medicine, vol. 9, no. 9, 2016, pp. 839–843., doi:10.1016/j.apjtm.2016.07.003.

 Al-Waili, Noori S. “Topical Application of Natural Honey, Beeswax and Olive Oil Mixture for Atopic Dermatitis or Psoriasis: Partially Controlled, Single-Blinded Study.”
 Complementary Therapies in Medicine, vol. 11, no. 4, 2003, pp. 226–234., doi:10.1016/s0965-2299(03)00120-1.